jonasgeiler/brainfuck-php/README.md

 sys     0m0,040s

 ```
-If the above is not clear: the `./examples/hanoi.bf` brainfuck program only
+If the above is not clear: the [`hanoi.bf`](./examples/hanoi.bf) brainfuck
-takes **9 seconds** to run on my machine, which is pretty fast compared to where
+program only takes **9 seconds** to run on my machine, which is pretty fast
-this project started at and compared to other PHP brainfuck parsers & interpreters
+compared to where this project started at (7 whole minutes) and compared to
-I could find on the internet!
+other PHP brainfuck parsers & interpreters I could find on the internet!